intelops/capten/CONTRIBUTION.md

 Development can be conducted using  GoLang compatible IDE/editor (e.g., Jetbrains GoLand, VSCode).

-There are 3 places where you develop new things on Capten: on the Capten CLI ,  on the kad and on the ControlPlane-dataplane.

 For contributing Capten,First you need to understand the folder structure.Kindly refer below to understand he folder structure

 This document deals with the detailed description on how to contribute capten